elastic/integrations/packages/azure_logs/docs/README.md

 1. Select **Add** to open the creation panel.
 1. Add a **Policy name** (for example, "ElasticAgent").
 1. Select the **Listen** claim.
-1. Select **Create**.
+1. Click **Create**.

 When the SAS Policy is ready, select it to display the information panel.

 Take note of the **Connection string–primary key**, which you will use later when specifying a **connection_string** in the integration settings.

-### Create a Diagnostic Settings
+### Create a diagnostic settings

-The diagnostic settings export the logs from Azure services to a destination, and in order to use Azure Logs integration, it must be an event hub.
+The diagnostic settings export the logs from Azure services to a destination, and to use Azure Logs integration, it must be an event hub.

 To create a diagnostic settings to export logs:

 1. Locate the diagnostic settings for the service (for example, Microsoft Entra ID).
 1. Select diagnostic settings in the **Monitoring** section of the service.
-Note that different services may place the diagnostic settings in various positions.
+Note that different services might place the diagnostic settings in various positions.
 1. Select **Add diagnostic settings**.

 In the diagnostic settings page, you must select the source log categories you want to export and then select their destination.

 #### Select log categories

 Each Azure service exports a well-defined list of log categories.
-Check the individual integration doc to learn which log categories the integration supports.
+Check the individual integration documentation to check the supported log categories.

 #### Select the destination